-When rust starts to build up on your truck’s parts, it peels away the paint and weakens metal strength.
-Your truck’s electronic system can also be affected because it has metallic components that are susceptible to rust.
+When rust starts to build up on your truck’s parts, it peels away the paint and weakens the metal’s strength.
+Your truck’s electrical system can also be affected because it has metallic components that are susceptible to rust.

 Rusted Frame Repair Cost

 If the frame can be repaired, you can usually expect to pay somewhere between $2,000 and $5,000 to have the job done.
 On the other hand, if the frame must be replaced, there’s a good chance the job will cost upwards of $10,000.